Likely USA Reforms

 Instant Runoff Voting is winning bipartisan support.
 It may lead to STV / Choice voting / personal-list PR because both let voters rank candidates on the ballot and both eliminate the weakest candidates one at a time.
 Rules of order for rank ballots will be adopted if small groups prove they speed voting and produce more popular policies.

-But these three changes would not end the political power that the USA's "aristocracy of wealth" gets due to the private system for campaign finance.
+But these three changes would not end the political power that the USA's "aristocracy of wealth" and trade groups get through secret funding for campaign ads.
 Perhaps a person who is not allowed to vote for a candidate should not be allowed to give money to that candidate.
 This eliminates foreigners, corporations and their lobbyists from buying reelection of favorite politicians and buying favors from those politicians.

 Social innovators probably make a mistake when we focus on "big wins."
 There are more opportunities and better chances for growing a reform that can be used by small groups.